Muñecas (song)

-"Muñecas" (English: "Dolls") is a song by Argentine singer Tini, Argentine rapper La Joaqui and American music producer Steve Aoki.
-The song was released on 12 January 2023, through Hollywood Records and 5020 Records as the ninght single from Tini's fourth studio album, Cupido (2023).
+"Muñecas" (English: "Dolls") is a song by Argentine singer Tini, Argentine rapper La Joaqui, and American music producer Steve Aoki.
+The song was released on 12 January 2023, through Hollywood Records and 5020 Records as the ninth single from Tini's fourth studio album, Cupido (2023).
+It is also included on Aoki's eighth studio album Hiroquest 2: Double Helix (2023), serving as the second single from that album.